 Amsterdam is my home and there’s no other city I’d rather live in (ok, for now!).
 Amsterdam is one of the most cosmopolitan cities in the world with a vibrant arts, culinary and cultural scene, and it’s all within a relatively small area.
 There are world-famous museums like the Rijksmuseum, Anne Frank House and the Van Gogh Museum, and the city’s equally famous nightlife and tolerant attitude.
 One of the best things I enjoy about Amsterdam is its UNESCO World Heritage canals and the beautiful houses and buildings which line them.
-If there’s one thing I’ll never tire of in this city, it’s a stroll along the canals at any time of the year or a leisurely cruise on a summer evening.
+If there’s one thing to do in Amsterdam that I absolutely love and will never tire of, it’s a stroll along the canals at any time of the year or a leisurely cruise on a summer evening.

 View Amsterdam canals in a larger map

 It’s a simply magical experience to stay in a houseboat on one of the canals or the Amstel River.
 My favourite is the 2 Houseboat Suites (Booking.com) on the Prinsengracht canal.
 There are just two suites: Rembrandt and Van Gogh.
 In addition to the lovely hosts and a fantastic location in the historic city centre, this newly-built boat has large windows, a comfortable bed and all the amenities that will make your stay comfortable, such as an en-suite bathroom, heated floors, a Nespresso coffee-maker and mini-bar.

 Read about other places to visit in the Netherlands

 - Day trips from Amsterdam